kevinmatthes/aeruginous-rs/LICENSEs/README.rst

 the software this repository defines.

 Each dependency's name is linked with the original repository.
-For each dependency, the link to the original license file is given as well as the location of a copy being stored in this repository.
+For each dependency, the link to the original license files is given as well as the location of copies being stored in this repository.

 Rust Crates
 -----------